thienthu/GRNforge/README.md

 │       ├── scripts/
 │       └── results/
 │
-├── models/                       # stored predictive models
-├── results/                      # output from full pipeline runs │
+├── models/                       # stored output of base model ├── results/                      # output from files in pipeline │
-├── scripts/
+└──scripts/
-│   ├── tfbs_detection/           # motif scanning + footprint extraction
+    ├── tfbs_detection/           # motif scanning + footprint extraction + filter peaks and generate TFBS-peak
+    │   └──filter_peak_and_find_motifs.py
-│   ├── grn_prediction/           # base eGRN + XGBoost prediction
+    ├── grn_prediction/           # base eGRN + XGBoost prediction
+    │   ├──baseGRN.oy
+    │   └──modelling_v5.py
-│   └── grn_postprocessing/       # scoring, integration, and ranking
+    └── grn_postprocessing/       # scoring, ranking, evaluation
+        └──grn_postprocessing.py
 ```

 ## 4. Data preprocessing
 ### 1. RNA-seq
 - RNA-seq & ATAC-seq preprocessing
-    - Output of each file is a h5da file, which contain cell and gene information for each activity (gene activity from ATAC and gene expresison from RNA)
+    - Output of each file is a h5da file, which contain cell and gene information for each activity, with normalized value (gene activity from ATAC and gene expresison from RNA).
 - FBS detection: to detect TF binding sites, we use
     - GimmeMotifs for motif scanning
     - TOBIAS for ATAC footprint correction and footprint scoring